 To learn how to troubleshoot empty or unresolved vault secrets, see Troubleshoot vault secrets.

 From the variables pane, you can view vault secrets that are referenced in an HTTP request and available from a Postman element.
 Select Variables in the workbench to open the variables pane.
-Review the vault secrets referenced in a request under Variables used.
+Review the vault secrets referenced in a request under Variables in request.
 Under All variables, you can view vault secrets that can be referenced and resolved in the Postman element that's open.
 For requests that reference a variable or vault secret, select All variables to display all vault secrets a request can access.

 Vault secrets in your Postman Vault added using Guided Auth are masked by default when they're logged to the Postman Console.
 To edit whether vault secrets are masked in the Postman Console, select Settings, then turn the toggle on or off next to Mask vault secrets.